EXTR INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Extreme Networks, Inc. Investors With Substantial Losses Have Opportunity To Lea...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
-21, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Extreme Networks, Inc. (“Extreme Networks” or“the Company”) (NASDAQ: EXTR) and certain of its officers.
+Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Extreme Networks, Inc. ("Extreme Networks" or "the Company") (NASDAQ: EXTR ) and certain of its officers.

 Class Definition